-The average age among permanent employees is 45,9 years.
-Female average age is 42 years, while male average age is 46 years.
+The average age among permanent employees is 45,4 years.
+Female average age is 40,9 years, while male average age is 46,7 years.
 As for most technical occupations, the gender distribution is still unbalanced.
-Women make up 20% of the permanent employees.
+Women make up 22% of the permanent employees.

-Across position levels and job families the average wages are lower for female employees than for male employees.
-This can partly be explained by difference in age and experience, but an important reason is that there are few women in higher level management positions.
-Siemens Mobility AS aims to increase the number of female employees in general, and especially in management, project management and engineering.
+The Company aims to increase the number of female employees in general, and especially in management, project management and engineering.
 The company monitors the development of wages and gender equality closely.
-A separate and more detailed Equality Statement is published on the company web pages.
+A separate Equality Statement is published on the company web pages, www.mobility.siemens.com/no/no.html.

-At Siemens Mobility, we know that our employees make us who we are.
+At the Company, we know that our employees make us who we are.
 We do everything in our power to attract and retain the best employees.
 We want to be the employer of choice, and one of the ways we do that is by empowering and motivating employees within a culture focused on excellence, lifelong learning and personal development.
 We strive to create a work environment characterized by respect, inclusion and diversity.

-At Siemens Mobility, we are convinced that talent and commitment should be the driving force behind professional development.
+At the Company, we are convinced that talent and commitment should be the driving force behind professional development.
 Everyone should be able to rely on fair treatment regardless of race, sexual orientation, gender, age, disability, professional back-ground or other personal characteristics.
 We aim to create an environment in which people are treated with respect and in which their individual strengths are valued.